Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md

 1. Prepare for the upgrade procedure and download product media

-   1. Follow the IUF [Prepare for the install or upgrade](preparation.md) instructions to set environment variables used during the upgrade process
+   1. Follow the IUF [Prepare for the install or upgrade](preparation.md) instructions to set environment variables used during the upgrade process.

-   1. Download the desired HPE product media defined by the HPC CSM Software Recipe to `${MEDIA_DIR}`, which was defined in the previous step
+   1. Download the desired HPE product media defined by the HPC CSM Software Recipe to `${MEDIA_DIR}`, which was defined in the previous step.

 1. Product delivery

-   Follow the IUF [Product delivery](product_delivery.md) instructions
+   Follow the IUF [Product delivery](product_delivery.md) instructions.

 1. Configuration

-   Follow the IUF [Configuration](configuration.md) instructions
+   Follow the IUF [Configuration](configuration.md) instructions.

 1. Image preparation

-   Follow the IUF [Image preparation](image_preparation.md) instructions
+   Follow the IUF [Image preparation](image_preparation.md) instructions.

 1. CSM Stage 0.4

    Follow the CSM
    [Stage 0.4 - Backup workload manager data](../../../upgrade/Stage_0_Prerequisites.md#stage-04---backup-workload-manager-data)
-   instructions
+   instructions.

 1. Backup

-   Follow the IUF [Backup](backup.md) instructions
+   Follow the IUF [Backup](backup.md) instructions.

 1. Management rollout

-   Follow the IUF [Management rollout](management_rollout.md) instructions
+   Follow the IUF [Management rollout](management_rollout.md) instructions.

 1. CSM Stage 3 and CSM health validation